1. About

 9.2.
 Scanning a Block

-If Block Summaries are in use, first try to read and validate the block’s summary; on success, the tags of all data chunks come from the summary and the spare areas need not be read at all.
+If Block Summaries are in use, first try to read and validate the block’s summary; on success, the tags of the data chunks come from the summary instead of their spare areas.
+The exception is all-zero summary entries, which record nothing about their chunk: the tags of such a chunk must still be read from its spare area (see Block Summaries).

 Then, for each chunk from the last data chunk down to chunk 0, read its tags and: